brues-code/LichLoader/README.md

 - **`LichLoader.exe`** — the launcher.
 Injects the DLLs and starts the game.
 - **`LichCore.dll`** — a tiny coordinator, injected automatically before your DLLs.
 It gives each DLL an optional, ordered, post-boot initialization callback (`Load()`).
 DLLs that only install hooks from `DllMain` don't need it and are unaffected.

-It is a stripped-down fork of the loader half of [VanillaFixes](https://github.com/hannesmann/vanillafixes), retargeted for 3.3.5a.

 ## How it works

 **Launcher (`LichLoader.exe`), while the game is suspended:**